Skip to content

 It is necessary to update the inventory if something changes in the hardware, firmware or configuration used, e.g. due to the replacement of assets, the installation of a firmware update or a changed IP address.

-Per asset, an update has the following effect on new existing inventory:
+Per asset, a successful update has the following effect on new existing inventory:

 Asset exists in the previous inventory Same asset exists in the update source (IAH or .CSV) Effect on the new inventory